Diogomadeira97/Dietpi-NAS/README.md

 ## Recommendations:

-• Put ONU in Bridge and connect router with PPPoE (IPv4 and IPv6).
+• Put ONT or ONU in Bridge and connect router with <a name="PPPoE">PPPoE</a>.
+This will greatly increase the speed and stability of the network by preventing a double NAT.
+If You have a router that is also an ONT or ONU, you can skip that part.

+• It is recommended that your public IP IPv4 be dynamic, so that there is one more layer of network protection.
+However, it is necessary to use a <a name="DDNS">DDNS</a> service such as [Duck DNS](https://www.duckdns.org/) or [No IP](https://www.noip.com/) for example.

 • A router with some kind of network protection.

+• Connect the server only on <a name="LAN">LAN</a> and purge all WiFi related APT packages.
+This will improve network stability and device security.

 • The primary storage device should preferably be an SSD, and the backup one HD.